 about vangeline

-Vangeline’s work has been heralded in publications such as the New York Times (“captivating”) and Los Angeles Times (“moves with the clockwork deliberation of a practiced Japanese Butoh artist”) to name a few.
+Her work has been widely acclaimed both nationally and internationally, with critics praising its power, precision, and emotional resonance.
+Reviews have appeared in publications including The New York Times (“captivating”) and The Los Angeles Times (“moves with the clockwork deliberation of a practiced Japanese Butoh artist”), to name just a few.

 Vangeline in Scotland - 2015